 Bitcoin and ethereum are similar in many ways, but of course, they do have their differences.
-While bitcoin is more focused on being a more pure cryptocurrency and doing this exceptionally well, ethereum focuses on other areas like support for tokens and smart contracts.
+For example, while bitcoin is more focused on being a pure cryptocurrency and doing this exceptionally well, ethereum focuses on other areas like support for tokens and smart contracts.

 The power of smart contracts has allowed for the boom in DeFi projects and much more on the ethereum network.
-The ability to create tokens on top of the ethereum network has allowed many projects, including LocalCoinSwap, to avoid reinventing the wheel just to create a digital asset.
+Creating tokens on top of the ethereum network has allowed many projects, including LocalCoinSwap, to avoid reinventing the wheel to create a digital asset.
 The best for you will likely come down to what you are trying to achieve and your general preferences.
-Do some research on both and find out which of these blockchain technologies is the right fit for your use case.
+Research both and determine which blockchain technologies are the right fit for your use case.

 How to Withdraw Money from Bitcoin?

 Unlike a bank, you can’t go to your local “bitcoin branch” and withdraw money.
 However, you can sell your bitcoin using a P2P marketplace like LocalCoinSwap and get cash for your bitcoin!
-Instead of having to use a bank, with bitcoin, you can be your own bank.
-This ability of bitcoin is one of those great things about bitcoin that are a feature rather than something that is lacking.
+So instead of having to use a bank with bitcoin, you can be your own bank.
+This ability of bitcoin is one of those great things about bitcoin that are a feature rather than something lacking.

 Empower yourself with bitcoin’s help and increase that further with the flexibility of trading P2P using the most popular marketplace for P2P trading, LocalCoinSwap.